Schönbrunn Zoo: World Wars and the 20th century

-Walter Fiedler, who headed the zoo from 1967 to 1987, doubled the zoo’s original area to 12 hectares with the conversion of the former Kleinen Fasangarten (Little Pheasant Garden) to the east.
-Other milestones included the opening of a children’s zoo in 1969 and the establishment of an education department at the zoo in 1976, one of the first in Europe.
+Under the leadership of Walter Fiedler from 1967 to 1987, the zoo's original area was doubled to 12 hectares with the conversion of the Kleinen Fasangarten (Little Pheasant Garden) to the east.
+Significant milestones during this time included the opening of a children's zoo in 1969 and the establishment of one of Europe's first zoo education departments in 1976.

-Criticism of outmoded animal husbandry reached its peak in the late 1980s.
-Discussions about the dissolution of the zoo or a relocation to another district in Vienna ended in 1991.
-The zoo was subsequently spun off from administration by the federal government as Schönbrunner Tiergarten-Ges.m.b.H. – but the Republic of Austria remained the sole shareholder.
-Veterinarian Helmut Pechlaner who had been the director at the Alpenzoo Innsbruck, was appointed the managing director.
+By the late 1980s, criticism of outdated animal husbandry practices had reached a peak.
+Proposals to close the zoo or relocate it to another district of Vienna were actively discussed.
+However, these discussions ended in 1991, after which the zoo was restructured as Schönbrunner Tiergarten-Ges.m.b.H., a private entity managed separately from federal administration.
+The Republic of Austria remained the sole shareholder.

-With the support of the Republic of Austria, numerous donors and sponsors as well as new admission fees, Helmut Pechlaner was able to modernise and expand many of the enclosures.
-The first construction project to be completed was the small monkey house in 1992 with two ‘monkey islands’ in the baroque pond as an outdoor enclosure that is now home to ring-tailed lemurs and gibbons.
-The zoo was extended to the south with a section from the Vienna Woods.
-The Tirolerhof (Tyrolean Farmyard), a new elephant park, the modern big cat enclosure, an enclosure for giant pandas, an insectarium and one of the largest rhino enclosures in Europe were created.
-The two Indian rhinos that arrived in 2006 were a gift from the former royal family of Nepal.
-The animals had been picked up as orphans and it had not been possible to reintegrate them into the wild.
+Helmut Pechlaner, a veterinarian and former director of Alpenzoo Innsbruck, was appointed managing director.
+With support from the Austrian government, numerous donors, and sponsors, he oversaw the modernization and expansion of the zoo.
+The first completed project was the small monkey house in 1992, featuring two "monkey islands" in the baroque pond as outdoor enclosures for ring-tailed lemurs and gibbons.
+Additional expansions included a section of the Vienna Woods to the south, the Tirolerhof (Tyrolean Farmyard), a modern elephant park, enclosures for big cats and giant pandas, an insectarium, and one of Europe's largest rhino enclosures, which housed two Indian rhinos, gifted in 2006 by Nepal's former royal family.
+These rhinos had been orphaned and were unable to be reintegrated into the wild.

 The ensemble of Schönbrunn Palace, Zoo and Palace Park was declared a UNESCO World Heritage Site in 1996.
 The same year saw the unveiling of the first large bronze sculpture by Gottfried Kumpf, a lion.
 More bronze sculptures that remain a popular photo motif to this day were added over the following decades.
-The Rainforest House was opened to celebrate the zoo’s 250th anniversary in 2002, which was also the year in which the first koalas arrived at Schönbrunn and the panorama railway experience was opened.
+The Rainforest House was opened to celebrate the zoo's 250th anniversary in 2002, which was also the year in which the first koalas arrived at Schönbrunn and the panorama railway experience was opened.

 Recent years

-Dagmar Schratter succeeded Helmut Pechlaner on 1 January 2007 and filled the position of the zoo’s sole managing director until the end of 2019.
-Her tenure stood out for five awards that recognised the zoo as the best in Europe, five giant panda cubs and the record year of 2008 during which the zoo recorded a total of 2.6 million visitors.
-Stephan Hering-Hagenbeck, who previously worked at Tierpark Hagenbeck (Hagenbeck Zoo) in Hamburg, was introduced as her successor in autumn 2019.
-He assumed the role in January 2020.
+Dagmar Schratter succeeded Helmut Pechlaner as sole managing director on January 1, 2007, and held the position until the end of 2019.
+During her tenure, the zoo received five awards recognizing it as the best in Europe, celebrated the birth of five giant panda cubs, and achieved a record 2.6 million visitors in 2008.
+Stephan Hering-Hagenbeck, formerly of Tierpark Hagenbeck in Hamburg, was introduced as her successor in autumn 2019 and assumed the role in January 2020.